-Modems or terminals are connected to the H317-E EIA panel by cables that attach to 16 DB25P CinchTM connectors.
+Modems or terminals are connected to the H317-E EIA panel by cables that attach to 16 DB25P cinch connectors.
 These cables are not provided with the DZ11.
-The BC22E or BC22F cable is recommended for data set interconnections, and the BC22D or BC03M cable is recommended for local terminal interconnections.
+The BC05D-25 cable is recommended for data set interconnections, and the BC03M cable is recommended for local terminal interconnections.
 The BC05W-15 cable carries the data and control signals for all eight lines.
 Connections between terminals and the H317-F 20 mA panel are by customer-supplied cables to 16 (4-screw) terminal strips.
 The data signals for all eight lines are carried to the distribution panel by the BC08S-15 cable.

-Two accessory test connectors, H325 and H3271, are provided with each DZ11-A. The H325 plugs into an EIA connector on the distribution panel or on the end of the BC22E or BC22F cable to loop back data and modem signals onto a single line.
-The H3271 connects to the module with the BC05W cable (two M7819 modules can be connected to one H3271) and staggers the data and modem lines as shown in Figure 1-7.
-The connectors are shown in Figure 1-8.
+Two accessory test connectors, H325 and H3271, are provided with each DZ11-A. The H325 plugs into an EIA connector on the distribution panel or on the end of the BC05D cable to loop back data and modem signals onto a single line.
+The H3271 connects to the module with the BC05W cable (two M7819 modules can be connected to one H3271) and staggers the data and modem lines as shown in Figure 1-5.
+The connectors are shown in Figure 1-6.

-The 20 mA (M7814 module) options also have a staggered turnaround connector H3190.
-The H3190 connects to the M7814 using the BC08S cable and staggers the lines as shown in Figure 1-9.
+The 20 mA (M7814 module) options also have a staggered turnaround connector (H3190†).
+The H3190 connects to the M7814 using the BC08S cable and staggers the lines as shown in Figure 1-7.

-A priority level 5 insert plugs into a socket on the M7819 or M7814 module to establish interrupts at level 5 on the UNIBUS conductor.
+A priority level 5 insert plugs into a socket on the M7819 or M7814 module to establish interrupts at level 5 on the Unibus.

-Maximum configuration allows 16 DZ11 modules per UNIBUS conductor.
+Maximum configuration allows 16 DZ11 modules per Unibus.